-Stop these inhaled medicines for 4-6 hours before your appointment:

-AirSupra® (albuterol and budesonide

-ProAir®.

-Proventil®,

-Ventolin® (albuterol),

-Xopenex® (levalbuterol)

-Continue to take all your other medicine as you usually do.

-Exercising can drop blood sugar in patients who are taking medications to control diabetes.
-Bring your glucose meter, test strips, and a source of fast-acting glucose with you (such as glucose tablets or glucose gel).

-Adults - If a laryngoscopy is scheduled at the same time, do not eat for 2 hours before the test is scheduled.

-Children - If a laryngoscopy is scheduled at the same time, do not eat for 3 hours before the test is scheduled.
+- ✓ Stop these inhaled medicines for 4-6 hours before your appointment: ProAir HFA®, Proventil HFA®, Ventolin HFA® (albuterol), Xopenex® (levalbuterol) - ✓ Continue to take all your other medicine as you usually do. - ✓ Exercising can drop blood sugar in patients who are taking medications to control diabetes.
+Bring your glucose meter, test strips, and a source of fast-acting glucose with you (such as glucose tablets or glucose gel). - ✓ Adults If a laryngoscopy is scheduled at the same time, do not eat for 2 hours before the test is scheduled. - ✓ Children If a laryngoscopy is scheduled at the same time, do not eat for 3 hours before the test is scheduled.

-Breathing Science is Life.